bookingactivities/booking-activities/readme.txt

 * Lib - Update FullCalendar to 6.1.7

 = 1.15.12 - 2023/05/04 =
-* Tweak - Add french translation for select2, more translation files can be added in wp-content/languages/select2
+* Tweak - Add French translation for select2, more translation files can be added in wp-content/languages/select2
 * Tweak - Display existing options immediatly in select2 using AJAX
 * Fix - Display select2 loading during AJAX search
 * Fix - JS error when setting invalid date format in "Go to" date input
 * Fix - Remove max height limitation to group categories and groups of events in calendar editor
-* Fix - Add a delay when sorting activities, groups and cetegories to avoid undesired drags in calendar editor
+* Fix - Add a delay when sorting activities, groups and categories to avoid undesired drags in calendar editor
 * Fix - Hide WC Payments Google Pay / Apple Pay buttons on "Activity" product pages (it is too early for Booking Activities)
 * Dev - Add not_in__status and not_in__payment_status filters to bookacti_get_bookings()
 * Lib - Update FullCalendar to 6.1.6